secretbosscode/nzbidx/README.md

 If you find this project useful, donations are welcome at `BC1QT3CSUJELEDXRXTRNQHQCY93DW0D07SYHT5V9XF`.

-NZBIdx is a lightweight, Newznab-compatible indexer built around two Python services:

-* **API** – a FastAPI/Starlette application exposing search and NZB retrieval endpoints backed by OpenSearch and Redis.
-* **Ingest** – a small worker that parses NNTP headers, normalises subjects and indexes metadata into OpenSearch.
+NZBIdx is a lightweight, Newznab-compatible indexer implemented as a single Python application.
+It exposes FastAPI endpoints backed by OpenSearch and Redis and runs a background worker that parses NNTP headers, normalises subjects and indexes metadata into OpenSearch.

 Only release metadata is stored; binaries are discarded during ingest.